zephyrproject-rtos/zephyr/samples/microkernel/benchmark/footprint/README.txt

 Description:

-This project is designed to characterize the memory requirements of a standard microkernel image running on a Pentium4 target.
+This project is designed to characterize the memory requirements of a standard microkernel image running on an Atom target.

 The project can be built using several configurations: